vivavu/learn_bi_basics_2026/README.md

 # learn_bi_basics_2026
 ## 💡 Content
-Learning business intelligence basics in 2026 and dashboarding with Power BI
+Learning business intelligence basics in 2026 and dashboarding.

+The repo contains training materials for practicing the essentials of business intelligence.

+The [PowerPoint](contents\From Business Need to Data Insight.pptx) explains the essentials of BI.

+Each folder contains prompts or assets for role-playing

 1. Business Requirement
 2. Data modelling
 3. Visualisation